Margit Anna: World War II

 Anna and her husband Imre lived relatively peacefully until World War II.
 After being called to the battlefield, Imre was killed in Ohrdruf, a Nazi concentration camp in 1944.
-Her father wwas murdered in Auschwitz.
+Her father was murdered in Auschwitz.
 Widowed, Anna's art was greatly impacted by the loss of her husband, her paintings becoming notably harsher and more elemental than her earlier works.
 Her work embraced a new motif after his death, using puppet-like figures throughout her paintings.
 These puppets often interacted with various tragedies of humankind, such as the Holocaust, through surrealist images.

 She also created a number of self-portraits depicting herself in different scenarios, experimenting with her self-image and her place in the world.
 Her status as a Jewish widow in poverty led her to depict her differences through her art and to subvert them with her self-portraits as well, depicting herself in positions such as a dancer, prostitute, and circus performer.
 Her work became much more expressive and abstract, utilizing layers of paint and distorting the human figure.

 Through the encouragement of the art community in Szentendre, particularly Lajos Vajda and Dezsö Korniss, Anna began to expand on her work and incorporated traditional Hungarian folklore motif and symbols.
 She co-founded the Hungarian European School in 1945, and exhibited her work in their galleries regularly.